licky-licky/toji-no-miko-translations/docs/md/docs/A_Certain_Superpowered_Parallel_World.md

 **Chie:** No, it's only just in the courtyard there.
 There were some pretty flowers in bloom, so I wanted to stop by.
 **Kazari:** Hmm.
 I'm a little curious in seeing what kind of flowers they have now.
 **Ruiko:** ......
-**Ruiko:** I was wondering what you needed our help with, but we're making a wreath of flowers for some reason\!?
+**Ruiko:** I was wondering what you needed our help with, but we're making a wreath of flowers for some reason\!\?
 **Kazari:** Don't fool around, Saten-san.
 Let's make this properly.
 **Ruiko:** You say that, but-.
 It's pretty hard working with flowers.
 **Kazari:** You're great with sewing, so if you just do it carefully, you should be fine.